UrbanApps/UALogger/README.md

 ## Bugs / Pull Requests
 Let us know if you see ways to improve `UALogger` or see something wrong with it.
 We are happy to pull in pull requests that have clean code, and have features that are useful for most people.

+## What's With the Lumberjack?
+Screenshots are cool.
+Screenshots of log consoles are not cool.
+Pictures of lumberjacks are cool.

+## What Does UA stand for?
+[Urban Apps](http://urbanapps.com).
+We make neat stuff.
+Check us out.

+## Open-Source Urban Apps Projects

+- [UAModalPanel](https://github.com/coneybeare/UAModalPanel) - An animated modal panel alternative for iOS
+- [UAAppReviewManager](https://github.com/coneybeare/UAAppReviewManager) - An app review prompting tool for iOS and Mac App Store apps.

 ## Feeling Generous?